What is SQLite?

-- SQLite variables are dynamic typed, meaning that the type of the variable is not determined until it is assigned a value, and not on the declaration.
+- SQLite variables are dynamically typed, meaning that the type of the variable is not determined until it is assigned a value, and not defined at the time of declaration.

 - INSERT ON CONFLICT REPLACE statement.
 With this statement, you can tell SQLite to try to do an insert on a table and if it found rows with the same primary keys, then update them with the values from the inserted values.

-- With SQLite, you can work on multiple databases on the same session on the same time. just attach those databases and then you can access all the databases' objects (tables, views, etc..) on the same time.
+- With SQLite, you can work at multiple databases on the same session on the same time.
+Just attach those databases, and then you can access all the databases' objects (tables, views, etc..) at the same time.

 The following are the list of unsupported features and limitations in SQLite:

-SQLite doesn't support neither RIGHT OUTER JOIN nor FULL OUTER JOIN.
+SQLite supports neither RIGHT OUTER JOIN nor FULL OUTER JOIN.
 It supports only LEFT OUTER JOIN.

 - Limitations in ALTER table statement: with ALTER TABLE statement in SQLite you can only add a column or rename a table (as we will see in the following tutorials).
 However, you can't do the following: